 The findings reviewed here also suggest that the shame expression may be an adaptive social signal.
-By appearing other group members after a social transgression, shame displays seem to communicate that the shamed individual is a committed and trustworthy group member.
+By appeasing other group members after a social transgression, shame displays seem to communicate that the shamed individual is a committed and trustworthy group member.
 This message may benefit displayers by sparing them from attack or other punishment, and it may benefit observers by informing them which group members would make good interaction partners and followers.
-Research is only beginning to address how these appearament mechanisms function in humans, so this remains an important area for future research.
+Research is only beginning to address how these appeasement mechanisms function in humans, so this remains an important area for future research.
 However, given the frequency of deadly conflict in human history, and the importance of group cooperation and coordination, an evolved display that serves a function along these lines is likely to be adaptive.

-However, the findings reviewed here on shame are somewhat incongruous with the large body of research demonstrating that shame is maladaptive (e.g., Tangney, Wagner, & Gramzow, 1992).
+That said, the theoretical account of shame presented here is somewhat incongruous with the large body of research demonstrating that shame is maladaptive (e.g., Tangney, Wagner, & Gramzow, 1992).
 One possible means of reconciling these seemingly discrepant literatures is to distinguish between a maladaptive dispositional proneness to experiencing shame, and the potentially adaptive momentary shame episodes that occur in response to specific situations of transgression.
 That is, just as sadness is generally adaptive outside of mood disorders (Nesse & Williams, 1996), it may be problematic to regularly and repeatedly experience and display shame across a wide range of situations, but nonetheless be beneficial to experience and display shame in certain, seldom occurring situations.
 Indeed, a social transgressor who regularly commits crimes or demonstrates some other social flaw, and always responds with shame, is unlikely to repeatedly benefit from his or her otherwise appeasing display.
 Much of this discussion is speculative, however, and is thus an area where future research is very much needed.

-Another important direction for future research is to examine the original adaptive functions of the pride and shame expressions; that is, whether they emerged in humans or other mammals to serve the signaling functions discussed here, or whether they originally emerged to serve some other, more internal function.
-This is a question that is currently being addressed for other emotion expressions, and extant results are consistent with a "Two Stage" account (Shariff & Tracy, in press).
-According to this view, emotion expressions originated for largely physiological purposes that benefitted the expresser, then later became co-opted to serve more interpersonal social communicative functions.
+Another important direction for future research is to examine the original adaptive functions of the pride and shame expressions; that is, whether they emerged in humans or other mammals to serve the signalling functions discussed here, or whether they originally emerged to serve some other, more internal function.
+This is a question that is currently being addressed for other emotion expressions, and extant results are consistent with a "two-stage" account (Shariff & Tracy, 2011).
+According to this view, emotion expressions originated for largely physiological purposes that benefited the expresser, then later became co-opted to serve more interpersonal social communicative functions.
 For example, the disgust expression includes a constriction of the facial orifices, which has the physiological effect of reducing air intake.
 Based on this finding, Chapman and colleagues have argued that the expression originated to prevent the inhalation of noxious fumes-an adaptive response to potentially toxic environmental stimuli (Chapman, Kim, Susskind, & Anderson, 2009).
-After being regularly associated with such stimuli, disgust displays came to serve a secondary signaling function.
-Similarly, fear expressions function to widen the eyes, providing greater visual information about potential environmental threats (Susskind, Lee, Cusi, Feiman, Grabski, & Anderson, 2008).
+After being regularly associated with such stimuli, disgust displays came to serve a secondary signalling function.
+Similarly, fear expressions function to widen the eyes, providing greater visual information about potential environmental threats (Susskind et al., 2008).
 Once fear displays became reliably associated with these threats, they likely came to serve a communicative function as well, informing onlookers of danger.
-From this perspective, the pride and shame expressions may have originated to promote